-Therefore, "1.jpg" would appear as something similar to "1.jpg.id-1E857D00.[firstname.lastname@example.org].ninja" and so on for all of the compromised files.
+Therefore, "1.jpg" might appear as a filename similar to "1.jpg.id-1E857D00.[firstname.lastname@example.org].ninja" and so on for all compromised files.
 Once this process is finished, a text file ("FILES ENCRYPTED.txt") is created on the desktop and a pop-up window is displayed.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 These sums usually range between thee and four digits (in USD).
-Digital currencies (mostly cryptocurrencies) are preferred by cyber criminals, as transactions of such are difficult/impossible to trace.
-Unless a certain ransomware is still in development and/or has key flaws/bugs, decryption without the involvement of its developers is impossible.
+Digital currencies (mostly cryptocurrencies) are preferred by cyber criminals, as these transactions are difficult/impossible to trace.
+Unless ransomware is still in development and/or has certain flaws/bugs, decryption without the involvement of its developers is impossible.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

-|Encrypted Files Extension||.ninja (encrypted filed are also appended with unique ID and developers' email address)|
+|Encrypted Files Extension||.ninja (encrypted filed are also appended with a unique ID and the developer's email address).|

-|Ransom Demanding Message||FILES ENCRYPTED.txt and pop-up window|
+|Ransom Demanding Message||FILES ENCRYPTED.txt and pop-up window.|

 |Cyber Criminal Contactemail@example.com and firstname.lastname@example.org|

 |Detection Names||BitDefender (Trojan.Ransom.Crysis.E), ESET-NOD32 (A Variant Of Win32/Filecoder.Crysis.P), Emsisoft (Trojan.Ransom.Crysis.E (B)), McAfee (Ransom-Dharma!D52DB0915AF4), Full List Of Detections (VirusTotal)|